AlexisNo/docker-mailcatcher/README.md

 Link this service to another one that use it as an SMTP server.

-Example of
+Example with docker-compose:

     webapp:
+      /*
-      /* Define the "webapp" service here */
+       * Define the "webapp" service here
+       */
       links:
        - mailcatcher
     mailcatcher: